TheScrawl/ncpyrpg/README.md

 ## Started
 * Add interactable objects in the world map (eg chests, monsters)

-   * So far have a sort of button thing working, though it could theoretically do more
-   * its a bit hacky, might redo once I figure out a better way of doing it
-   * probably needs optimizing and whatnot
+    * mostly working, any futher changes/additions will need a more fleshed out menu system

 ## Known issues (i.e cant be bothered trying to fix please dont ask)
 * Lenny face ascii art doesnt work due to how the characters are handled.
 Not sure how to fix